-OpenAnnotate is a browser-based annotation tool that allows for the creation, viewing and sharing of document annotations.
+OpenAnnotate is a browser-based annotation tool that allows for the creation, viewing and sharing of document annotations and redaction.
+Documents, images, audio and video can all be annotated from the 100% browser based application.
 OpenAnnotate currently supports a variety of document types and ECM environments including Documentum, Alfresco and Hadoop.
 See an example of OpenAnnotate in collaboration mode below.

 Other demonstrations include: